Microplastics in Canned Tuna and Salmon: Double Exposure

 |---|---|---|

-| Wild Planet Wild Sockeye Salmon (glass jar) | Glass jar with metal lid | Lowest — no can liner |
+| Wild Planet Wild Sockeye Salmon (glass jar) | Glass jar with metal lid | Lowest, no can liner at all |

 | Vital Choice Wild Salmon (glass jar) | Glass jar | Lowest |

-| StarKist Tuna | Standard can with BPA-NI liner (newer products) | Moderate |
+| StarKist Tuna | Steel can, BPA-NI ("non-intent") liner on newer products | Moderate |

-| Bumble Bee, Chicken of the Sea | Standard steel can | Moderate |
+| Bumble Bee, Chicken of the Sea | Standard steel can, liner not disclosed | Moderate |

-| Tuna in foil pouches (StarKist Premium Pouches, etc.) | PE-laminated foil pouch | Higher — adds polyethylene migration |
+| Tuna in foil pouches (StarKist Premium Pouches, etc.) | PE-laminated foil pouch | Higher, adds polyethylene migration |

 | Restaurant raw tuna sushi (especially bluefin) | Often black plastic tray for takeout | Highest (mercury + raw + tray) |